gmoehrke/FastFX/README.md

 The examples in the following sections illustrate the basics, but don't touch on everything.
 All of the coding and development was done on NodeMCU ESP8266 boards.
 While I haven't tested on anything else, outside of the FastLED initialization and pin selection, it doesn't do anything that is processor dependent, so it should run just as well on other platforms.

+Final Note - The examples included in the framework are optimized for WS2811 strips (12v 3-LEDs per pixel).
+Some of the default parameters may need to be tweaked slightly to look best on other strip configurations.

 ## Overview
 <a id="markdown-Overview" name="Overview"></a>